birm/TciaPathUtils/cptac_datascope/README.md

 (Work in progress)
 This tool hopes to greatly streamline the process of processing the CDR qualified data to update CPTAC datascope.

+## Importing Results
+The csv output of this tool can be loaded to mongo.
+For example, to replace ALL data (after a backup please), run:
+`mongoimport --type csv -d data -c data --headerline --drop output.csv`

 # Steps without this tool

 ## Get the CRD Qualified sheet.